scenerystack/community/docs/reference/api/sun/BooleanToggleNode.md

 # BooleanToggleNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/BooleanToggleNode.ts](https://github.com/phetsims/sun/blob/main/js/BooleanToggleNode.ts) for the most up-to-date information.

 ## Overview

 Shows one node if the property is true or another node if the property is false.
 Used to indicate boolean state.